-The designers embody the concept of ‘stars’ throughout the perimeter, which coincidentally matches the name of the shopping mall where the cinema is situated at – the Wuhan FX ‘Star’ City.
+Actors and actresses are the center of spirit for every successful movie made.
+These glittering stars shine through the screen and leave a memorable impression.
+Without them, movies would not have passed on from generations to generations.
+The designers embody the concept of ‘stars’ throughout the perimeter, which coincidentally matches the name of the shopping mall where the cinema was situated at – the Wuhan FX ‘Star’ City.

 The auditorium prolongs the shape of a star.
 The walls are made up of layers and layers of 3D panels, which reflect the pattern of a star by light and shades.
 Again, the designers show their inventiveness by hiding the star message, without actually showing the normal star pattern.
 Lines intersecting with each other, configuring shapes with various angles on the carpet, which matches with the star patterns on the seats.
 Various embodiments carry the hidden star message throughout the perimeter.
 The designers came up with two other designs which hook tightly to the ‘star’ theme.
 The first one depicts five straight lines intersecting each other at an intersection point, also portrays a different form of how ‘stars’ could be conveyed in various shapes and patterns.
 Whereas the other one filled with 3D elongated star pillar forms being dissected into different pieces.
 These ‘dissected’ pieces are attached to the surrounding of the auditorium, with various angles pointing towards different directions.